spotlightpa/poor-richard/content/news/2021-10-12-SPLELECTIONEVENT12.md

 no-index = false
 published = 2021-10-12T05:00:46-04:00
 slug = "pa-elections-2021-judicial-appellate"
-title = "You’re invited!
-A free virtual panel on the Nov.
+title = "WATCH: A free virtual panel on the Nov.
 2 election and why it matters" topics = ["Events"]
 +++